JRomatowski/flute-practice-app/README.md

 	- Email
 - Create model Practice_session
 	- Length
-- Get CRUD working with Django.
+- Get CRUD working with Django/Admin
     - Be able to save practice data for graph
     - Be able to read all data collected somehow, graph or list.
     - Be able to edit submissions